acolter/ExData_Plotting1/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-## Loading the data

-Each of the four scripts reads only the data from February 1-2, 2007, which is 2,880 rows and 9 columns.